-Recall that Assumption \textbf{1.} is that the initial target states does not violate a Bell's inequality.
-In the notation introduced above, the initial target state is $\omega_{1,2}^T$.
-Our demonstration of assumption \textbf{1.} presented here is based solely on experimental data and the framework of GPTs, and hence is theory independent.
-Our goal is to prove that the input state is a product state, and is thus local.
+Recall that assumption I says that the initial target states do not violate a Bell inequality.
+In the notation introduced above, the initial target state is $\omega_{1,2}^t$.
+Our demonstration of assumption I presented here is based solely on experimental data, and can be shown to be valid for a class of GPTs.
+Our goal is to prove that the input state is a product state, and thus it is local.

-Let us denote the probabilities for measurement outcomes as measured on reduced states of the target system of S$1$ and S$2$ as $p(o_1|m_1, \omega^T_{1})$ and $p(o_2|m_2, \omega^T_{2})$, respectively.
-If the state is a local product state then the probability for joint outcomes, as measured on the composite system of the two target subsystems in the initial state $\omega^T_{1,2}$, is factorisable, \textit{i.e.}, it can be expressed as
+Let us denote the probabilities for measurement outcomes as measured on reduced states of the target system of S$1$ and S$2$ as $p(o_1|m_1, \omega^t_{1})$ and $p(o_2|m_2, \omega^t_{2})$, respectively.
+If the state is a local product state then the probability for joint outcomes, as measured on the composite system of the two target subsystems in the initial state $\omega^t_{1,2}$, is factorisable, i.e., it can be expressed as

-We experimentally performed a large set of measurements on the input target states and checked for this property.
-The measurements we made are tomographically complete, in quantum theory.
-In a GPT, this might not be the case, because the GPT system may have more degrees of freedom than a quantum system.
-Nevertheless, in principle by performing all possible local transformations and local measurements, one can demonstrate that in the \textit{subspace} in which the transformations and measurements of the final test of Bell's inequalities are performed, the effective state of the targets is a product state.
+We experimentally performed a large set of measurements on the input target states, and checked for this property.
+The measurements we made are tomographically complete in quantum theory.
+Nevertheless, in a GPT this might not be the case, as a GPT system may have more degrees of freedom than a quantum system.
+We thus restrict our considerations to a class of GPTs for which we assume that polarization measurements in three unbiased bases for each photon constitute a subset of the full set of ``fiducial measurements''.
+For example, in the case of GPTs whose systems are described by Bloch vectors of dimension \textit{d}, three components of the vectors correspond to ``quantum fiducial measurements'' of a single system.
+Similarly, in the GPTs, the correlation tensor is given by $d^2$ elements of which $9$ elements (i.e., $3$ fiducial measurements for the first times $3$ fiducial measurements for the second system) correspond to the ``quantum subspace'' of the correlations that are accessible through quantum measurements.